Soft Flatbread Without Yeast (no-knead)

-This easy flatbread is made without yeast and does not need any kneading.
-Its soft, quick and easy to make.
-Perfect for wraps or to eat with just about anything.
-You can customize it in many different ways with herbs, cheese and even stuff it with potatoes or other savories.
+This easy flatbread is made without yeast and requires no kneading.
+It’s soft, quick, and easy to make.
+Perfect for wraps or to accompany almost anything.
+You can customize it in many different ways with herbs, cheese, and even stuff it with potatoes or other savory foods.

 So, today, I wanted to share a flatbread that’s easier and gets done in less than an hour.

-Ideally, there is no recipe for flatbread.
+- Ideally, there is no recipe for flatbread.
 You need only flour, salt, and water to make a flatbread.
 All you do is add a little salt to the flour and use just enough water to make a dough.
-Form balls, roll them into discs then bake it on a skillet until beautifully cooked.
+Shape them into balls and roll them into discs.
+Then cook them in a hot skillet until beautifully cooked.
 So you see, flatbread is probably the easiest of all bread.

 Ingredients and substitutes